deckhouse/secrets-store-integration/docs/USAGE.md

 To ensure that each API request is encrypted, sent, and processed by the correct recipient, you need a valid public Certificate Authority certificate used by the secret store.
 This CA public certificate in PEM format must be used as the `caCert` variable in the module configuration.

-Example module configuration for using a Vault-compatible secret store running at `secretstoreexample.com` on the default TLS port (`443`):
+Example module configuration for using a Vault-compatible secret store running at `stronghold.domain.tld` on the default TLS port (`443`):

 ```yaml
 apiVersion: deckhouse.io/v1alpha1